kghill/2M-Arduino-818/README.md

 ### Pricing and Options

-Price is built upon the addition of the basic board.
 Check out the following link for options and shipping costs.

 https://www.tindie.com/products/ballooner/2m-arduino-818/